williamgilpin/howto/other/postdoc_fellowships.md

 California Alliance
 https://www.california-alliance.org/postdocfellowships
-+ Any large CA school
++ Many large CA schools
 + Caltech Due January 15, all others due in June
 + Need to have a potential postdoc advisor named

 Schmidt fellows
-+ 100k for 1 year
++ 100k for 1 year, renewable for one more year
 + https://schmidtsciencefellows.org/fellows-selection/
 + Nomination in August, must be selected through an internal university process with an earlier deadline
 + Must have completed PhD less than a year earlier, or be right about to complete it